Tokololo/react-json-ptr-form/README.md

     () => {
     	setValue("Cheese", '/options/-');
     }

 To remove the 4th item in the above options array you do the following:

     () => {
         removeValue("/options/3");
     }
+Please note the section on undefined in the [json-ptr-store](https://www.npmjs.com/package/@tokololo/json-ptr-store)  documentation.
+To sum that up, when adding elements to your form data (array elements or otherwise) please make sure that the form data where you are rooting the inserted data are either completely unset or has a value, ie it must not explicitly be set to undefined; or if it is set as undefined then you must ensure that the inserted data is defined, ie. given the below state of the form data:

+    {
+        myArray: undefined,
+        someOtherData: {}
+    }

+the following insertion will fail:

+    setValue(undefined, '/myArray/-');
+Hence, either the form data must be predefined as:

+    {
+        myArray: [], // note myArray is defined
+        someOtherData: {}
+    }

+or myArray can be completely unset as

+    {
+	    // note there is no myArray defined at all
+        someOtherData: {}
+    }

+or the insertion must be defined:

+    setValue({ id: 1, text: undefined }, '/myArray/-'); // setting a defined value instead of undefined
+## Submitting a form
+You are in complete control of how to submit your form.
+A practical example is as follows:

+    const { valid, form, values, setTouched } = useJsonPtrForm(defaultValues, useValidator(getSchema));

+    const submit = () => {
+      if (!valid()) {
+        setTouched();
+        return;
+      }
+      submitForm(values);
+    }

+    <Button onClick={submit}>Submit</Button>

 ## Complete example